sec-bit/mfer-safe-lite/README.md

 ### Requirements

-1. MferNode backend: For simulating transaction bundles to get state diffs
+1. MferNode backend: Simulates transaction bundles and provides state diffs.
+You can host your own node using a simple Docker Compose setup.
+For more information, visit: https://github.com/sec-bit/mfer-node
 2. Web3 RPC: For `eth_call`, as some dApp frontends do not support state override (we recommend using Alchemy.com)

 ### Process